-Hate Speech
+Hate Speech:

-Such speech refers to speech, gestures, conduct, writing, text, images or displays (written and/or spoken) that are designed to incite hatred, violence, contempt, prejudicial actions or which disparage or intimidate members of a group or individuals on the basis of their membership in the group, racial, religious, or other groups.
-Hate speech intends to intimidate or incite fear or terror among the College community.
-Incidents of hate speech will be subject to a violation of the Student Code of Conduct.
+Hate speech refers to speech, gestures, conduct, writing, text, images or displays (written and/or spoken) that, by design, incites hatred, violence, contempt, prejudicial actions or which disparage or intimidate members of a group or individuals based on their membership in an identity attribute group.
+Hate speech is intended to intimidate or incite fear or terror among the College community.